19829984/Blender_Multires_Transpose/README.md

         * Use auto iteration to automatically reshape the mesh until the changes are within a specified threshold, or until the specified number of iterations have been reached

 ### Known Limitations
-Facesets are not preserved when creating the transpose target Does not work with multiuser data (instancing)
+Does not work with multiuser data (instancing)